meceqs/meceqs/docs/index.md

 Your __messages__ will be wrapped in __envelopes__ that contain headers and useful diagnostics/tracing data.
 The envelopes are sent to __pipelines__ which consist of pluggable __filters__.
-It's easy to write your own __filters__ that either enrich/modify your envelopes or send them to any external system you like (e.g. a HTTP endpoint, a message broker, a database, ...).
+It's easy to write your own __filters__ that either enrich/modify your envelopes or send them to any target you like (e.g. a HTTP endpoint, a message broker, a database, ...).

 Meceqs targets [.NET Standard 1.3](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) so it can be used